malastare-ai/Malastare.ai/MovieRecommender/README.md

 The whole recommendation solution consists of Azure services such as Azure Data Science Virtual Machine, Azure blob storage, Azure Container Registry, Azure Container Services, etc. The building process is completed with Azure Machine Learning Service

+## Conflicts of Interest: The practitioner declare no conflict of interest.

 Our 6 Step Problem Solving Roadmap

 Gain the best results in solving complex and important problems.
 We-Do!